makinteract/vscode-microbit-micropython/README.md

 The user can also select `Empty` - in such case, no changes to files occur.

 The templates are fetched from this [online repository](https://github.com/makinteract/micropython-examples).
+The _microbit_ folder is fetched from [this respository](https://github.com/PhonicCanine/microbit).

 ### `Fetch examples from online`